You have to maintain an active subscription in order to be able to use the repository!

 [00007f03b06656e0] avcodec decoder: Using Intel i965 driver for Intel(R) Coffee Lake – 2.1.0 for hardware decoding

 Browser is another story.
-It needs to support the aformentioned VA-API interface.
-And the stable Chrome version doesn’t.
+It needs to support the aforementioned VA-API interface.
+And the standard Chrome version doesn’t.

 So you can;

-This will install a separate version of Chrome, actually Chromium with VA-API support.
+This will install the Chromium with VA-API support.
 To verify if video acceleration is supported, go to

 chrome://gpu page.
 And you will see it say: